rsowell/cs-457-agile-iterations/docs/2-Iter-0--Credentials-Management--CI--and-Issue-Tracking-6b75.md

     GOOGLE_CLIENT_SECRET: xxx
 ```

-Then use the following syntax to read keys for specific environment:
+Then use the following syntax to read keys for a specific environment:

 ```ruby
 Rails.application.credentials.dig(:production, :GOOGLE_CLIENT_ID)